How To

 Here are some tips that will help choosing the best way to use Pagy, depending on your requirements and environment.

-If you need the classic pagination bar with links and info, then you have a couple of choices, depending on your environment:
+If you need the pagination bar with links and info, then you have a couple of choices, depending on your environment:

 • Add the oj gem to your gemfile and use any pagy*_nav_js helper (see Javascript).
 That uses client side rendering and it is faster and lighter than using any pagy*_nav helper (40x faster, 36x lighter and 1,410x more efficient than Kaminari).
 Notice: the oj gem is not a requirement but helps the performance when it is available.